 Congratulations on your decision: we’ll do our best to show why we love yoga as much as we do!
-First, if this is the first time you’re trying out yoga, check out Pavonine’s schedule: you’ll want to start out in a Beginners (Level 1) class, an All Levels class, or maybe a Yin or Restorative class.
+First, if this is the first time you’re trying out yoga, check out Pavonine’s schedule and choose a class that sounds like your style.
 Second, sign up for a class online (you’ve already found our website!) or plan to get some help signing up when you arrive.
 You can either pay for just one class (single drop-in), or you can sign up for the New Student Special (two weeks of unlimited classes for just $35).
 Third, be sure to wear comfortable workout clothes: try to avoid stiff nylon shorts that prevent stretching; also, most people don’t wear socks when they practice.
 Fourth, especially if you’re doing hot yoga, BE SURE to hydrate the night before.
 If you have your own mat, bring it.
 If not, we have a bunch for rent.
 Be sure to bring water and a towel as well, or you can rent towels too.
 Fifth: come on in!
 Remember that yoga is a non-judgmental activity: whatever your skill level, you’re just right.

 How do I sign up for a class?

 Pavonine Yoga uses MINDBODY software, so you’ll need to create an account online to register and pay for classes.
 You can also download the MINDBODY app to your phone, which will allow you to view our schedule and sign up with one click.
 We encourage all of our students to sign up for classes in advance because it makes the entire check in process much easier for our instructors, especially at busy class times.
 If you need help creating an account, just come early and ask us!
 We are happy to assist you.

 What time should I arrive?